 1. The Bernard of Septimania Problem

-The repetitious references to the four-year-error of the Church force us to include the option that Bernard of Septimania raped the daughter of Sunifred of Urgell while out hunting.
-In fact, because Bernard has been accused of sorcery it would make sense that Richildis was taken to Fr.
-Joan Gari for help, who is introduced in the legend as an exorcist.
+The repetitious references to the four-year-error of the Church by Pujades force us to include the option that it was Bernard of Septimania who raped the daughter of Sunifred of Urgell while out hunting.
+In fact, because Bernard has been accused of sorcery it would make sense that Richildis was taken to Fr Joan Gari for help because he is introduced in the legend as an exorcist.
 His protection of the pregnant girl, and refusal to identify the father would have made him vulnerable to accusations of rape.
 According to official history, Bernard was killed by Charles the Bald in 844 CE, which is about four years too early if Guifré or Miró were born in 849.
 But these were turbulent times, and it is difficult to find independent records that are not "revised" by the Bollandists and Maurists.
 After 840 CE, the death of his father Louis, Charles was busy with his older half-brothers and considered a parvenu because they were not willing to part with their heritage.
-This complicated the role of Bernard, who was even accused of being the father of Charles.
-Again, the mystery man is the scholar Etienne Baluze who had full control of the Cuixà cover-up until his death.
+This complicated the role of Bernard, who had even been accused of being the father of Charles.
+Again, the mystery man is the scholar Etienne Baluze because he had full control of the Cuixà cover-up until his death.
 It is a strange coincidence, to say the least, that he had a document to prove the murder of Bernard which has been dismissed as another legend: It is the "Odo d'Ariberti" where Charles accuses Bernard of having dirtied the bed of his father before he kills him.
 There is a lot of Lancelot here, because Bernard's affair with the queen of France is well-documented.
-It seems that Wolfram added the story of Parzival's father to illustrate the confusion of two generations.
+It seems that Wolfram added the story of Parzival's father to illustrate a confusion of two generations.
 He also implies Bernard, because there is an insert (P.64-68) that would make little sense otherwise :

 The King of France had died, whose wife got him (i.e. Perceval's father) often into trouble with her love.
 Now the noble Queen is asking for him to please depart from Heathen lands and come back home.
 She was longing for him with great love.

-When Perceval meets the hermit, the scene begins with a time-lapse of several years when he was without memory and without God.
-When we questioned librarian Fr Joan at Cuixà decades ago about the identity of the father of Guifré, the poor Cistercian started to prespire heavily and kept insisting Sunifred according to Abadal, but he neither brought up Urgell nor Montserrat.
+When Perceval meets the hermit, the scene begins with a time-lapse of five years when he was without memory and without God.
+When we questioned librarian Fr Joan at Cuixà decades ago about the identity of Guifré's father, the poor Cistercian started to perspire heavily and kept insisting it was Sunifred according to Abadal, but he neither brought up Urgell nor Montserrat.
 We didn't bring up Helinandus, although Fr Joan volunteered to say that his order took up arms in the Middle Ages.
 We may be on to something here and disprove the Gesta once again.
 Maybe two children were born and the legends fused?
 Unless "Mir" was not the older but the younger brother of Guifré, and born in 849 at Montserrat!
-But this is merely a conjecture at this point, because it is no longer possible to question Bernard's year of death, thanks to pope Alexander III and later the Maurists and Bollandists who have medieval history pretty much nailed down.
+But this is merely a conjecture because it is no longer possible to question Bernard's year of death, thanks to pope Alexander III and the Maurists and Bollandists who have medieval history pretty much nailed down.
 A good reason to study the "Odo d'Ariberti" and "manual de Dhuoda" once again from this angle!

 2. Other unsolved problems: